Topological analysis of the complex SSH model using the quantum geometric tensor: The two methods for topological analysis

 An optimisation procedure is implemented to find a list of $k$ values from $[-\pi, \pi]$ such that the eigenvectors spread in a uniform manner in the eigenspace.
 This step can ensure the uniform coverage and reduce the noise for the clustering analysis in Step 3.

 Step PD1 optimises the sampling of $k$-space by minimising a loss function (details of the numerical implementation are given Appendix~\ref{num detail}).
 Here we define our loss function, which is effective and relatively simpler compared to the loss function used in Ref.~\cite{park2022unsupervised}.
+The optimisation is not unique and many different loss functions can be defined, as long as they work to form a representative sample of the eigenvector space.
 If we have the pairwise distances between eigenvectors as the set $L_d = \{d(\psi_{k_0},\psi_{k_1}),d(\psi_{k_1},\psi_{k_2}),\ldots,d(\psi_{k_{n-1}},\psi_{k_n})\}$, where $n$ is the number of samples taken from $k$-space, the loss function is defined as

 where std and mean refer to the standard deviation and the mean of $L_d$.
+This choice of loss function serves to avoid ``clumping" of the eigenvectors together to spread them across the available space.

 An example of the effect of the optimisation is shown later in Fig.~\ref{fig:bigresult}(a)-(d).
 The implications of the result will be discussed in the results section.